 Over the past year, the crucial role that medics and first responders play has been pushed into the spotlight, with their jobs being more important than ever.
 All too often, the stories and perspectives of these incredibly brave people are side-lined, and we rarely get to see things from their perspective.
-Sofia’s Last Ambulance is a 2012 documentary from Bulgarian director Ilian Metev.
+Sofia’s Last Ambulance (available on DVD) is a 2012 documentary from Bulgarian director Ilian Metev.
 It follows Krassi, Mila and Plamen, a team of medics who operate one of only 12 ambulances in the Bulgarian capital, Sofia.
 They have to struggle to save lives, fighting against a lack of resources and ineffective communication.

 Sofia’s Last Ambulance is discreetly shot, using dashboard cameras to capture the conversations the medics have in the ambulance and following them as they work, keeping the camera firmly fixed on their faces rather than indulging in sensationalism.
 The moments inside the ambulance are beautiful and intimate, as we get to see the deeply human aspect of working in the medical profession.
 We can see how the job is affecting them, as well as all the additional problems they have to deal with.
 Their conversions are honest and illuminating, as we get an insider’s perspective on a system that is slowly collapsing.